-Values are the things that are important to us as individuals, as a school community, and as part of the wider community that the school belongs to.
+Values are the things that are important to us as individuals, as schools, and as communities.
 World Values Day challenges us to think about our most important values and to act on them.
-Our theme this year is Values Bring Us Together.
+Our theme this year is Bringing Values to Life.

-By putting our values into action in a way that brings us closer together as a school community and brings us closer together with the wider communities around us, we can change ourselves and the whole world for the better.
+By putting our values into action in a way that brings them to life for our school and for the wider communities around us, we can change ourselves and the whole world for the better.